santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component-out-of-the-box.md

 Beginning with .NET 6 Preview 1, the ASP.NET Core team introduced  [DynamicComponent](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-1/#dynamiccomponent) .
 By using the use of DynamicComponent you can reduces the complexity of dynamic component rendering when dealing with large amounts of complex data.
+>If you are not using .net6 preview1 then you can achived the same thing without using the DynamicComponet. please refer the following article

 [Dynamically-rendered ASP.NET Core Blazor components](https://www.codeguru.co.in/2022/06/dynamically-rendered-aspnet-core-blazor.html)